che30/BookStore/README.md

    3. `npm install`
    4. `npm start`

-## Click the link below to see the live demo
+## Click the link below to see the live demo.
 - [Click this link to see live demo](https://blanco-book-store.herokuapp.com/)

 ## Author